klaasnienhuis/MaproomDocumentation/source/layers/CC3D.rst

 There are two ways you can order: either order one of the available cities entirely or order a custom area.
 A custom area can either be part of an existing city, a new area or a combination of both.
 Keep in mind the minimum order area is 1 square kilometer.
 Orders of existing cities can be provided promptly.
 Orders of new areas take processing time by CC3D.

 You can specify the custom area by creating a closed shape, select it and press ``Order custom area``.
-It helps if you first create a satellite map of the area you're interested in and then draw on top of that.
+It helps if you first create a satellite map of the area you're interested in and then draw your shape on top of that.

 Either way, using an existing city or custom outline, the area is sent to CC3D and you'll receive a confirmation email of your order.
 CC3D will further process your order and get in touch with you.
 They also might slightly modify the outline of your area to avoid split buildings.
+Usually they use the centerlines of roads as borders.
 Payment is also arranged directly with CC3D.

 Example
 -------